-The fund is administered by trustees and the assets are held separately from those of the Group and the Bank.
-Under the rules of the Fund, an actuarial valuation should be carried out by the appointed actuaries every three years.
+The fund is administered by trustees and the assets are held separately from those of the Bank.
+Under the rules of the fund, an actuarial valuation should be carried out by the appointed actuaries every three years.
 An actuarial valuation of the fund was done as at 31 December 2014 by ACTMAN International Limited, independent actuaries.
 The valuation report revealed a funding surplus.